 Incredibly, ScriptSync works in nine different languages, including Arabic and Mandarin Chinese.

 We hope this has been a helpful introduction to Avid.
-For more information on editing and video production, view the links on the next page.
+For more information on editing and video production, view the links below.